The Value of Good UX Design for Startups

 While most startups realise the value of having direct contact with the end-users of their products, only 40% of businesses get in touch with their customers at the development stage.

 Others have no clear goals in mind when setting tasks for the design team.

 Without a clear understanding of the customers’ needs, pain points, and pleasure triggers, the finished products are rarely received well.

 As a result, they will require significant reworking and improvement before they gain traction.

 These extra steps, running out of cash and getting outcompeted, can quickly become real reasons for failure.

 We want to leave you with Ralf Speth’s message, who claims that bad design is always more expensive than good design.

-As a CEO of Jaguar, he knows what he's talking about.
+As the CEO of Jaguar, he knows what he’s talking about.

 Strapped for cash, startups are always on the lookout for ways to cut expenses and generate more revenue.